• Prize list A: Prizes offered for solving teaching challenges (volumes I to V)

 Challenge C 11: Find, for the strand model, a simple visualization of the weak mixing angle, also called the 'Weinberg angle'.
 Prize: 100 euro.

-Challenge C 13: Find, for the strand model, the precise phase choices for a crossing that lead to SU(3) invariance.
+Challenge C 13: Describe, for the strand model, the precise phase choices for a crossing that lead to SU(3) invariance.
 Prize: 200 euro.

 Challenge C 14: Visualize, for the strand model, the relation between SU(3) in the harmonic oscillator and SU(3) due to the third Reidemeister move.
 Prize: 200 euro.